 Our current trustees are listed below.
-The first, Jem Hovil, is our executive trustee and is supported externally to act in that capacity alongside his local church ministry.
+Jem Hovil serves as executive trustee and is supported externally to act in that capacity.

 Click names below to read more